THE FLOWER IN THE GARDEN

 In Search of Purpose and Guidance

-Through this artifact, which supports children's individuality, uniqueness and differences, I have reflected on my practice as an Early childhood Educator who constantly seeks to enhance children’s understanding of themselves and others based on their cultures and differences.
+supports children's individuality, uniqueness and differences, I have reflected on my practice as an Early childhood Educator who constantly seeks to enhance children’s understanding of themselves and others based on their cultures and differences.
 As Battiste (2011) and Weisner (2016) point out, children get affected mainly through the relationships in their community, the context and the extent the community accepts them.